oneapi-src/oneDAL/docs/source/contribution/threading.rst

 .. include:: ../includes/threading/dot-parallel-init-tls.rst

-``SafeStatus`` in this code denotes a thread-safe counterpart of oneDAL's ``Status`` class.
+``SafeStatus`` in this code denotes a thread-safe counterpart of the ``Status`` class.
 ``SafeStatus`` allows to collect errors from all threads and report them to user using ``detach()`` method as it will be shown later in the code.

-Checking the status right after the initialization code won't show the allocation errors though.
-Because oneTBB uses lazy evaluation and the lambda function passed to the constructor of the TLS is evaluated in the moment of the TLS's first use.
+Checking the status right after the initialization code won't show the allocation errors, because oneTBB uses lazy evaluation and the lambda function passed to the constructor of the TLS is evaluated in the moment of the TLS's first use.

-Again, there are several options available in oneDAL's threading layer to compute the partial dot product results at each thread.
+Again, there are several options available in the threading layer of oneDAL to compute the partial dot product results at each thread.
-One of the options is to use already mentioned ``daal::threader_for`` and blocking approach as shown here:
+One of the options is to use the already mentioned ``daal::threader_for`` and blocking approach as shown here:

 .. include:: ../includes/threading/dot-parallel-partial-compute.rst

-To compute the final result it is requred to reduce TLS's partial results over all threads as it is shown here:
+To compute the final result it is requred to reduce TLS's partial results over all threads as shown here:

 .. include:: ../includes/threading/dot-parallel-reduction.rst